couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/appendix-release-notes.markdown

 **Fixes in 1.3.6**

-* Fix linkage issue which blocks library installation on windows.
+* Fix linkage issue that blocks library installation on Microsoft Windows.

 ## Release notes for Couchbase client library Ruby 1.3.5 (5 February 2014)